liesel-devs/liesel/.github/README.md

 ## Development

+Please run

-Please run `pre-commit run -a` before committing your work, and make sure the tests don’t fail with `pytest --run-mcmc`.
+1.  `pre-commit run -a` before committing your work,
+2.  sure the tests don’t fail with `pytest --run-mcmc`, and
+3.  make sure the examples in your docstrings are up-to-date with `pytest --doctest-modules liesel`

 ## Acknowledgements